 Goodwill is stated at cost less accumulated impairment losses.
-Goodwill is allocated to cash-generating unit and is tested annually for impairment.
+Goodwill is allocated to cash-generating units and is tested annually for impairment (see note 2.16).

 On subsequent disposal of a subsidiary, the attributable amount of goodwill capitalised is included in the determination of the amount of gain or loss on disposal.